binhe-lab/C037-Cand-auris-adhesin/02-case-studies/07-Cauris-polymorphism/README.md

     I also added the results associated with these two species to the _C. auris_ results obtained above using `grep` and redirection.

 1. Align the sequences, using the script developed previously for the ARGON cluster.
     - Based on RAxML's [user manual](https://cme.h-its.org/exelixis/resource/download/NewManual.pdf), which recommended to leave out the outgroup in the initial tree reconstruction and instead add them later using the [EPA](https://academic.oup.com/sysbio/article/60/3/291/1667010?login=true) pipeline.
+See the corresponding shell scripts in the `script` for details.
     - RAxML detected 12 sequences in the dataset that are identical to other sequences.
-These are
+These are genuinely identical amino acid sequences between different strains.

+## 3.1 Gene tree and species tree reconciliation

+In order to infer gains and losses, I attempted to reconcile the gene tree with the species tree.
+Instead of using Notung as I did with the large family tree, I decided to try the [GeneRax](https://github.com/BenoitMorel/GeneRax/) algorithm instead.
+The accompanying [paper](https://doi.org/10.1093/molbev/msaa141) compared several algorithms and found Notung, particularly its rearrangement function, to lead to errorneous answers.
+Notung is based on parsimony.
+The GeneRax algorithm instead adds the gene-species-tree congruence into the maximum likelihood score and searches for a tree that maximizes the joint ML.

 ## 4. TANGO prediction

 - copied the `tango2_3_1` executable from `../../../01-global-adhesin-prediction/output/C_auris/tango-output/`.
 The exectuable in the `01-global/script` folder doesn't work on ARGON, probably because it was compiled on a different platform (windows?)
 - used the `output/tango/format_tango_batch.py` to generate the shell script, and used `qsub -q BH -cwd output/tango/cauris-five-strains-for-tango_tango.sh` to run it on the computing node.
 - the resulting txt files were gzipped and commited